maent45/API_Demo/README.md

-# API_Demo
+# API Demo

-This repo is still in its infancy, more code will be added later on.
+Integrating googles maps API along with Instagram API to create a web app that pulls photos from Instagram only from a specified location using Google Maps.

+More functionality will be added in later..